 3. Generate the temporal-spatial recharge distributions for the model using the RET.
 4. Execute the steady-state flow simulation to establish the initial conditions for the transient simulations.
 5. Conduct post-processing of the steady-state simulation, including calculating the liquid volume balance.
 6. Incorporate the transient RET results, radionuclide waste release, and liquid waste release data into the model input file.
-Generate input files for a historical simulation from 1943-2018, a forecast simulation from 2018-12070, and a simulation from 1943-12070 with no radionuclide decay which is used to check the mass balance.
-7. Execute the mass balance simulation.
+Generate input files for a historical (1943-2018) simulation and a set of forecast simulations, and a simulation from 1943-12070 with no radionuclide decay which is used to check the mass balance.
+This model contains waste sites with a disposition to remove, treat, and dispose (RTD), so the forecast simulations were performed in two parts: 2018 to the RTD year, followed by modification of the input file to incorporate the RTD actions, then the RTD year to 12070 was simulated.
+7. Modify liquid waste releases as necessary, for example, averaging releases to improve model convergence.
+8. Execute the mass balance simulation.
 This requires two simulations because the 16 radionuclides simulated are divided into two groups, Radionuclide Group 1 and Radionuclide Group 2, as shown in Table 3-1.
-8. Conduct post-processing of the radionuclide mass balance simulations, including calculating the mass balance.
-9. Execute the historical radionuclide transport simulations (1943-2018) for Radionuclide Group 1 and Radionuclide Group 2.
-10. Execute the forecast radionuclide transport simulations from 2018-12070 for Radionuclide Group 1 and Radionuclide Group 2.
-11. Conduct post-processing of the radionuclide transport simulations to generate contaminant transfer rates to groundwater for the P2R model.
+9. Conduct post-processing of the radionuclide mass balance simulations, including calculating the mass balance.
+10. Execute the historical radionuclide transport simulations (1943-2018) for Radionuclide Group 1 and Radionuclide Group 2.
+11. Execute the forecast radionuclide transport simulations from 2018-RTD year, then RTD year-12070 for Radionuclide Group 1 and Radionuclide Group 2.
+12. Conduct post-processing of the radionuclide transport simulations to generate contaminant transfer rates to groundwater for the P2R model.